Students register for classes online. Detailed instructions may be found at https://www.nvcc.edu/schedule/crs2172/novaconnect.html.

 4.2.5.
 Withdrawal Initiated by Student

-A student may withdraw from a course online without academic penalty within the first 60 percent of a session and the student will receive a grade of W. After that time, the student will receive a grade of F, except under mitigating circumstances that must be documented on the Withdrawal Initiated by Student Form (125-047) and approved by the instructor of the course and the academic dean.
-Students may only withdraw after the 60 percent point if they are in good academic standing in the class.
+A student may withdraw from a course online without academic penalty within the first 60 percent of a session and the student will receive a grade of W. After that time, the student will receive a grade of F, except under mitigating circumstances that must be documented on the Late Withdrawal for Mitigating Circumstances Form (125-047) and approved by the Dean of Students and the academic dean.

-- death of the student or a member of the student’s immediate family (mother, father, sister, brother, husband, wife, or child).
+- Death of the student or a member of the student’s immediate family (mother, father, sister, brother, husband, wife, grandparent or child).
+An obituary or death certificate is required.

 4.2.7 Withdrawal Initiated by Instructor